defifuture/erc20-batched-meta-transactions/README.md

 The `processMetaBatch()` function is secure against two types of a replay attack:

+**Using the same meta tx twice in the same token smart contract**

-1. A nonce prevents a replay attack where a relayer would send the same meta tx more than once.
+A nonce prevents a replay attack where a relayer would send the same meta tx more than once.

-2. The current smart contract address (`address(this)`) is included in the meta tx data hash, which prevents a relayer from sending a meta tx to different token smart contracts (see the code below, under Signature validation).
+**Using the same meta tx twice in different token smart contracts**

+A token smart contract address must be added into the signed hash (of a meta tx).

+This address does not need to be sent as a parameter into the `processMetaBatch()` function.
+Instead the function uses `address(this)` when constructing a hash in order to verify the signature.
+This way a meta tx not intended for the token smart contract would be rejected (skipped).

 ### Signature validation